 Chef Chester Dyrud was born and raised in Brazil, and came to the United States to receive culinary training at Hennepin Technical College after high school.
 Chester has been with Parasole for 13 years, with 10 spent at Chino Latino as sous chef and executive sous chef and the past three as the executive chef at Good Earth in Roseville.

-Choney Diaz became interested in food and becoming a chef ever since he watched his mother cook when he was a young child.
+Choney Diaz was interested in food and becoming a chef ever since he watched his mother cook when he was a young child.
 Everything she made tasted great and he's always wanted to be as good of a cook as her one day.
 Before being employed by Parasole, he worked at Tex Mex restaurant in South Minneapolis as a line cook.
 Getting his first Parasole job at Figlio gave Choney the opportunity to reach his goal of head chef.
 He's now currently head chef at Burger Jones Minneapolis and says it has been exciting because he has never been able to attend any type of chef schooling, but has been able to get where he is today just by learning from his mother and the best chefs within the company and other restaurants.

 CJ comes to SALUT Edina from its sibling restaurant in St. Paul, where he held the position of sous chef, working beside Chef Jeff Anderson.
-He also has previous stints at Figlio and Muffuletta Café.
+He also had previous stints at Figlio and Muffuletta Café.
 "Though I had always cooked, I didn't envision a career as a chef, but exposure to the talent at Parasole ignited my love of French cooking," says the Madison, Wisconsin native.
 "Taking the helm at SALUT gives me the perfect platform to introduce others to the world's greatest cuisine."

 Chef Garrett Hess's passion for cooking started when he was young, probably seven years old.
 He would help his grandfather pick vegetables in his large garden and then go inside and cook with them.
 The food always tasted so good, especially the tomatoes, cucumbers and green beans.
 Hess's mother also was a big part of his cooking passion.
 His parents divorced when he was young, so when he saw his mom he wanted to spend lots of time with her and one of the things they did was cook meals and bake desserts together.
 He cooked from childhood into his adult years, but never thought of doing it as a career until his friends and family suggested he should go to culinary school.
 He enrolled at the Art Institutes International Minnesota and loved it, finding the perfect fit.
 While in school, he worked for a local catering company for a year or so and a small restaurant doing some short order cooking.
 As part of his schooling, he had to complete an internship, so he found a place in Wayzata called Meridian Manor.
 It was an upscale assisted living community with 80 or so residents.
 He was there for a little over two and a half years and worked his way up to sous chef.
 "I felt at that point I needed a change.
 I heard about an entry level sous chef position open at the Good Earth restaurant in Edina so I interviewed for the job and gratefully received it.
 I worked very hard learning the high volume nature of this restaurant and after two and a half years I am thankfully running my own kitchen as the executive chef.
 My life is pretty busy now but I am very happy where I am at and still find plenty of time to cook for my friends and family, and especially carry on my grandfather's and my tradition of gardening."